Russ-Holloway/CoPA/README.md

-# Policing Assistant
+# CoPPA - College of Policing Assistant

-**Policing Assistant** is an advanced AI-powered Smart Assistant designed to enhance police decision-making and effectiveness.
+**CoPPA (College of Policing Assistant)** is an advanced AI-powered Smart Assistant designed to enhance police decision-making and effectiveness.
 Built within a secure Microsoft Azure environment, this assistant integrates trusted data, policy, and user feedback to deliver actionable, transparent, and secure guidance.

 ---